This Chinese New Year paper lantern kid craft is the perfect way to celebrate as a family! Pair this fun activity with some delicious dumplings!

 To make the lantern cuts stick out more and look as if they have light inside we took a wide strip of yellow paper, rolled it up, slid it inside, and stapled that to the top and bottom.
 The shorter the inside yellow roll is the more the lantern pieces will stick out.

 All done!
-Display with pride as part of your Chinese New Year tablescape and festivities!
+Display your paper lantern kid craft with pride as part of your Chinese New Year tablescape and festivities!

 I love the way that little lady adores her brother.
 Not related to the post, just an observation. 🙂